vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve all job instances for the specified job ID.

 ## guestIntrospection
-Working with Guest Introspection and Third-party Endpoint Protection (Anti-virus) Solutions
+Working With Guest Introspection and Third-party Endpoint Protection (Anti-virus) Solutions
 ============

 About Guest Introspection and Endpoint Protection Solutions